Are you a whitewater kayaker, surfer or paddleboarder?

 - Entering the protected natural area, riparian area or the river-right (east) island.

-2. Kricket's: Low-energy, beginner to intermediate wave hole; consistent pile, low angle.
+2. Kricket's: Mid-energy, intermediate wave hole; full width pile, moderate angle.
+Medium retention.

-3. Green Wave: Stretched, dynamic green with intermittent pile.
+3. Green Wave: Dynamic green shoulders with pile in center.

-4. Eddy's: High energy, low angle wave hole.
+4. Eddy's: High energy, low-angle wave hole.
+High/variable retention.